base.config file is the main configuration file

 The path to the directory where uploaded and generated files should be stored.
 This is the primary file storage.
-See the section called “Secondary storage controller” for information about how to configure the secondary storage.
 Files are not stored in the same directory structure or with the same names as in the BASE file system.
 The internal structure may contain sub-directories.

 Number of minutes to cache a logged in user's permissions before reloading them.
 The default value is 10.
 This setting affect how quickly a changed permission propagate to a logged in user.
 Permissions are always reloaded when a user logs in.

 Number of minutes to keep user sessions in the internal cache before the user is automatically logged out.
 The timeout is counted from the last access made from the user.

 If the static cache should be enabled or disabled.
 It is enabled by default.
 Disabling the static cache may reduce performance in some cases.
 The static cache is used to cache processed information, for example images, so that the database doesn't have to be queried on every request.